department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 I am going to send you a link, and we will go through the tasks I mentioned.
 I will send it to you via the chat function within Zoom.
 It’s also usually within the bottom row of buttons as a button on its own as chat or under a more button.

-<em>USER IS SHARING</em>
+**USER IS SHARING**

-<em>BE PREPARED TO MODERATE THIS IF USER HAS DIFFICULTIES</em>
+**BE PREPARED TO MODERATE THIS IF USER HAS DIFFICULTIES**

 - This page looks very different from the VA page we just visited, but imagine that we are looking at the same page, where the health services are shown on the right.

-- This is what we call a card sort.
+- We’re going to do a sorting exercise.
 On the left hand side you will see cards with vaccines or immunizations displayed on them.
 I will give a task for each vaccines or immunization type, and all you need to do is move the card into one of the health service boxes on the right, where you would expect to find information about that vaccine or immunization.

  - And if none of the groups on the right seem like the best place, you can also create your own group and call it by a name that makes sense to you.
 You would do this by just dragging the vaccine card to the open area outside of the health services boxes.